WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 ## Quality control

 **12. Are there any samples that look different to the others?
-What might these be?**
+What might they be?**

+For questions 13-15, don't worry about the exact numbers - just make sure you know where to find out these details.

 **13. How many raw reads were there for each sample?**